 - Fulfill your budget as quickly as possible.
-You’ll win all the impressions for which you’re the highest bidder regardless of your end date (meaning your entire budget may be spent before your end date).
+You’ll win all the impressions (CPM campaigns) or clicks (CPC campaigns) for which you’re the highest bidder regardless of your end date.
+This means your entire budget may be spent before your end date.

 For example, if you create a campaign to run August 1-7 with a budget of $1,000, paced evenly, you will spend $1,000 over the course of that entire week.

-Lesson #2: Setting a CPM bid for your campaign
+Lesson #2: Setting a CPC or CPM bid for your campaign

 For example, imagine a scenario where three advertisers are targeting the same readers today:

 In this example, Advertiser 1 would win the impressions at a $5.01 CPM (one cent more than the second-highest bid).
-Now imagine that Advertiser 2 finished serving today, leaving Advertiser 1 and Advertiser 3 competing for impressions tomorrow.
-Advertiser 1 would still win, but that advertiser would now be paying a $4.01 CPM (one cent more than the new second-highest bid).
+Now imagine that Advertiser 2’s campaign ended today, leaving Advertiser 1 and Advertiser 3 competing for impressions tomorrow.
+Advertiser 1 would still win, but would now pay a $4.01 CPM (one cent more than the new second-highest bid).

 Lesson #3: Setting your targeting

 You can choose to target your ad to reach specific readers based on any combination of regions, retailer preferences, categories, and author interests.

 - Use author targeting to reach readers who have expressed interest in specific authors.
 You can enter as many or as few authors as you’d like.

 - Use book category targeting to reach readers interested in any number of book categories.
 Note that combining this option with author targeting means you’ll only reach readers who are interested in both the selected book categories and authors.